CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-16.md

 ## Review

 In this lab, you:

-- Navigated to the **Advanced hunting** section in the Microsoft Defender portal.
+- Opened the **Advanced hunting** section in the Microsoft Defender portal.
-- Ran a KQL query to detect alerts.
+- Executed a **KQL query** to detect identity-related alerts.
 - Reviewed and analyzed the query results.
 - Saved the hunting query for future use.

 ## You have successfully completed the lab.
 Click on Next to Continue